Photo Kano: Main characters

 Haruka is the protagonist's classmate.
 She is very popular among both boys and girls, has good grades and plays tennis very well.
 She can handle everything with ease but is not the type to show initiative herself.
 She is the protagonist's childhood friend; but, because he became conscious of her developing body, her beauty, as well as the gossip regarding the two of them once they reached middle school, he has distanced himself from her, much to her disappointment.
+Because of this, she has grown cold towards him, and even mocks him on occasion.